Most requestedHammam & Spa in Marrakech

-Morocco has practiced wellness for over a thousand years -- long before the word entered the Western vocabulary.
-The hammam was not a luxury but a necessity, built into the fabric of every neighborhood alongside the mosque and the bakery.
-Herbs gathered from the Atlas slopes were not supplements but medicine.
-Argan oil was not a beauty product but a birthright.
+Long before the word entered the Western vocabulary, the hammam was built into the fabric of every Moroccan neighbourhood alongside the mosque and the bakery.
+Herbs gathered from the Atlas slopes were medicine.
+Argan oil was a birthright.
+That knowledge is still alive, and it is what a wellness trip here draws on.

 The Moroccan Apothecary